Emmy Göring: Marriage to Hermann Göring

 On 10 April 1935, in a church ceremony she married the prominent Nazi and Luftwaffe chief Hermann Göring, becoming Emmy Göring.
 It was also Göring's second marriage; his first wife, Carin, had died in October 1931.
 She was given an unsolicited membership to the Nazi Party during Christmas 1938.

 Their daughter, Edda Göring, was born on 2 June 1938, when Emmy was 45 years old.
 Edda was reported as being named after the Countess of Cortellazzo and Buccari, eldest child of Benito Mussolini.
 Time reported: "Herr and Frau Göring became her fast friends."
 However, in her autobiography, Göring said her daughter was named after one of her friends.

+In 1940, Der Stürmer magazine printed a story alleging that Edda had been conceived by artificial insemination, implying that her husband was impotent.
+Hermann Göring demanded that the Nazi Party take action against the editor, Julius Streicher.
+Streicher, whose position was already shaky within the party, was stripped of party titles, but allowed to go on publishing Der Stürmer from his farm near Nuremberg.
+German anti-Nazi diarist Friedrich Reck-Malleczewen recorded in 1941 that he had personally overheard the "wife of Göring’s personal physician give the details...to her companion on exactly how the artificial insemination of Frau Goring had been achieved."

 Hermann Göring named his country house Carinhall after his first wife, while referring to his hunting lodge at Rominten (now Krasnolesye) – the Reichsjägerhof – as "Emmyhall".